 April Penguin Update

-In April 2012, Penguin update was not released rather unleashed.
-Overnight a lot of websites who were ranking higher in the SERP’s came down.
-Google called this as a webspam update, although this was already anticipated by the webmasters.
+In April 2012, the Penguin update was not released rather unleashed.
+Overnight a lot of websites that were ranking higher in the SERPs came down.
+Google called this a webspam update, although this was already anticipated by the webmasters.
 First webmasters thought it was an update to penalize the over-optimization.
 Google renamed webspam update as penguin update.
 This penguin algorithm checked for a variety of spam techniques, including keyword stuffing.
 It also analyzed the anchor text used in external sites pointing towards a specific website.
 For people who do not understand what is anchor text, it is the clickable text in a hyperlink.
 This text should be relevant to content rather than any random text.
 Another set of over 50 update changes were announced in the same month.

 May Updates From Google

 An interesting update was announced by Google in the month of May.
 Knowledge graph was introduced by Google.
 This was a huge step towards semantic search.
 Semantic search is the technology that Google uses to understand the search happening on the Google search engine.
 Another Penguin update was launched Penguin 1.1.
 This update was doing a marvelous job of analyzing a better link scheme.
 This was happening as Google wanted to know if webmasters deliberately fabricated links to gain better rankings.